The Types of Content: And When to Use Each Type

 Know What Content To Create, With DemandJump

-Ultimately, with the 4 types of content, you’re trying to help readers find you (attraction), trust you (authority), relate to you (affinity), and, finally, do business with you (action).
+Ultimately, with the 4 types of content, you’re trying to help readers find you (attraction), trust you (authority), relate to you (affinity), and, finally, do business with you (action) you can create an exciting content marketing campaign that increases traffic and conversion.
+What is the type of content marketing you think will work best for your business?

 Using an SEO keyword research tool like DemandJump demystifies the process by surfacing what your target customers are actively searching for online, and where there are opportunities for you to create content that’s likely to rank high (due to a lack of already-established, credible content).

-To see how DemandJump’s keyword research and planning tools can transform your content marketing strategy, sign up for a free trial today.
+To see how DemandJump’s keyword research and planning tools can transform your content marketing strategy, we have different tiers of our Pillar-Based Marketing platform that can land you on page one.

 - Attribution Tracking